damianhakert/damianhakert.github.io/source/posts/2016-07-21-release-early-release-often.html.md

 author_twitter: sytses
 image_title: '/images/blogimages/release-early-release-often-cover.jpg'
 twitter_image: '/images/tweets/release-early-release-often.png'
-description: "Understand the logic behind GitLab's time-based releases."
+description: "Let’s explore the rise of releasing early and often!"
 ---

 Another trend that keeps popping onto the radar is a continuing **reduction in time between deploys**.
 In this post we’re looking at what that means and why it’s happened.